joshmaxsilverman/joshmaxsilverman.github.io/_posts/2023-01-21-drone-delivery.md

 ### Extra credit

-In the second scenario, the scootist can also travel along diagonals that cut northeast through each block, if it would shorten their delivery.
+In the second scenario, the scootist can also travel along diagonals that cut through each block, if it can shorten their delivery.
 As long as they have to travel horizontally **and** vertically, it does.

 To take advantage of this, they should travel diagonally until they are directly below or directly to the side of the delivery, and thereafter move in a straight line directly to the address.